georchestra/georchestra/migrations/19.12/README.md

 ## LDAP upgrade

 With this release, custom new attributes are added to geOrchestra users and organisations in the LDAP, leveraging a custom, [dedicated schema](https://github.com/georchestra/georchestra/blob/master/ldap/docker-root/georchestraSchema.ldif).
-As a result, the LDAP DIT should be upgraded with the provided [upgrade from 19.04 to 19.12 LDIF script](upgrade_ldap_from_19.04_to_19.12.ldif), which creates a new geOrchestra schema with the required objectClasses and attributes
+As a result, the LDAP DIT should be upgraded with the provided [script](upgrade_ldap_from_19.04_to_19.12.ldif), which creates a new geOrchestra schema with the required objectClasses and attributes.

 First of all, we recommend that you backup all entries:
 ```